 Easy Mashed Potato Recipe

-- 5 Pounds Russet or Yukon Gold Potatoes
+- 5 lbs russet or Yukon gold potatoes

 - Cut your potatoes into large pieces.
 You can choose to peel them or leave the skins on if you'd like.